Dr. Saul Zion, DPT, OCS, Cert. SMT, CMP, CSCS, Advanced Hip Clinician

 Dr. Meghan L. Mizrachi, DPT, OCS

-Meghan received her Doctorate in Physical Therapy from Mercy College.
+Meghan received her Doctorate in Physical Therapy from Mercy College and is an Orthopedic Certified Specialist (OCS) through the American Physical Therapy Association (APTA).
 Her strong interest in helping athletes overcome injuries and return to their sport as quickly as possible has also led her to earn certifications in emerging techniques such as RockTape and Graston.
 She also treats pelvic floor dysfunction and hopes to bring awareness about the role of PT in helping patients who are suffering from incontinence.

 In 2008, Meghan earned a Bachelor of Fine Arts in Dance from Marymount Manhattan College, with a minor in Biology.
 She spent three years dancing professionally with modern dance companies in NYC and abroad before her desire to help others sent her back to school.
 Meghan has completed the NYC Marathon and can be seen as a fitness model on RunnersWorld.com.
 With a passion for fitness and wellness, Meghan strives to help every patient recover from injury, restoring function and becoming their best self.

 Dr. Francesca Warner, DPT, CSCS

 Francesca graduated with her Doctorate in Physical Therapy from New York University.
 She received her BA in Sociology from NYU as well.
-Francesca also studied with the Herman & Wallace Institute and specializes in Women's and Men's Health with a focus on Pelvic Floor dysfunction, gastrointestinal dysfunction, chronic pelvic pain, incontinence, post prostate/bladder/vaginal surgery care, interstitial cystitis, prostatitis, prolapse, and sexual dysfunction.
+Francesca also studied with the Herman & Wallace Institute and specializes in women's and men's health with a focus on Pelvic Floor dysfunction, gastrointestinal dysfunction, chronic pelvic pain, incontinence, post prostate/bladder/vaginal surgery care, interstitial cystitis, prostatitis, prolapse, and sexual dysfunction.
 She is also a Certified Strength and Conditioning Specialist.
 As an identical twin, Francesca was born on a team.
 She loves building strong bonds with her patients and championing their progress.
 In her spare time, she enjoys yoga, meditation, and listening to as much live music as possible.
 Francesca is also a frequent contributor to Men’s Health magazine, she can be found quoted here and here.

 Dr. Tova Laufer, DPT